drclaw1394/perl-template-plex/README.md

     Good day!
 ```

-Everything in the text is valid syntax in double quote operator, but the outer
+Everything in the text is valid syntax withing double quote operators, but the outer
-double quote operator is omitted.
+double quote markers are omitted.

 Or in other words, the template looks like plain text, but with double quoted
 added, it is valid perl code.